cambiegroup/flowchem/docs/start/using_api.md

 type = "plugins"
 ```

-The flowchem needs be runnig as shown:
+The flowchem needs be running as shown:

 ```shell
 flowchem flowchem_config.toml